darianyang/mm-github-pages-test/_pages/join_us.md

 *Our Lab Values*

-**Adventure** - We are unafraid to learn the most effective models and tools to address questions that excite us.
+**Adventure** - We are unafraid to learn new ways of solving problems while respecting established techniques.

-**Creativity** - We value new ways of solving problems while respecting established methods, encouraging each other to follow their own ideas.
+**Creativity** - We encourage each other to follow our own ideas.

 **Rigor** - We value quality over quantity and maintain openness, integrity, and reproducibility in research, paying special attention to outliers.